ganttArt/Auth-Module-Final-FrontEnd/README.md

 ## Overview

-A front end app that allows a user to log in and write/manipulate a message if they are authorized
+A front end app that allows a user signup, signin, and view all of the users.

 ---